 Your child's attendance and punctuality will appear on their Learner Profile.

 To ensure the safety of everyone using the carpark, we outline the guidelines for use below:

 If an emergency occurs at any time while the children are at school they will be kept at school under the care of our staff.
 We will not send the children home, as many caregivers work.
-The school will provide parents with information via the school App or email.
+The school will provide parents with information via the school App and/or email.